kubedb/docs/docs/guides/mongodb/migration/databaseMigration.md

 ### Test live CDC streaming

-With the migrator still running, connect to the **source DigitalOcean** instance and run some DML:
+With the migration still running, connect to the **source DigitalOcean** instance and run some DML:

 ```bash
 $ mongosh "mongodb+srv://<digitalocean-host>.mongo.ondigitalocean.com" -u migrator -p